 Low Earth-Orbiting Satellites and Our Polar Ground Station

 We’ve touched on our HiLDA ground station in previous blogs, as well as explained why polar-orbiting satellites are so important for the future of satellite communications.
 As a recap, these low earth-orbiting satellites are positioned between 300-1200 miles above the Earth and orbit the globe 12-14 times a day.

-With such a long distance between GEOs and Earth ground stations, data takes much longer to downlink and is of a low resolution.
-However, LEOs are much closer to the Earth’s surface, allowing them to gather higher-resolution data in significantly less time.
+With such a long distance between satellites and Earth’s ground stations, data takes much longer to downlink and is of a low resolution.
+However, satellites are much closer to the Earth’s surface, allowing them to gather higher-resolution data in significantly less time.
 Additionally, satellites in a polar orbit travel from pole to pole in a little over an hour and a half and pass over ground stations multiple times a day, capturing the whole Earth with each rotation.

 Quintillion as a Provider of Ground Station as a Service

-As polar orbiting satellites capture data, they need to relay this data back to ground stations at various points in the Earth.
-Many companies who utilize satellite data will need to downlink data to multiple ground stations in various parts of the globe.
+As polar-orbiting satellites capture data, they need to relay this data back to ground stations at various points in the Earth.
+Many companies that utilize satellite data will need to downlink data to multiple ground stations in various parts of the globe.

 Quintillion’s ground station is part of a larger movement that is revolutionizing the future of space technology.
 Companies that rely on satellite data may not have the funds or capacity to build and manage their own satellite infrastructure, both in the sky and on the ground.
 As a result, many organizations are investing in space data services delivered by other companies.